Tianzhenosaurus: Discovery and naming

 In 2024, Pang, Li & Guo described Tianzhenosaurus chengi as a new species in the genus based on the holotype, HBV-10004 (a skull), and paratype HBV-10005 (a nearly complete skeleton).
-The specific name honors honors Chinese paleontologist Cheng Zhengwu and his work in Shanxi.
+The specific name honors Chinese paleontologist Cheng Zhengwu and his work in Shanxi.
 They noted several cranial characteristics that could be used to distinguish Tianzhenosaurus from other Asian ankylosaurids, including Saichania, Talarurus, and Shanxia.
 The specimen was found in the same rock layers as T. youngi.